gradle/develocity-actions/README.md

 # github-actions

-A collection of composite Github Actions
+A collection of composite GitHub Actions

-## Publish Build Scans® from forked repositories
+## Publish Build Scans® for pull-requests issued from forked repositories

 ### Description
-When submitting a pull request, a Github workflow that validates the change is usually triggered, however the Develocity Build Scans® can’t be published for 2 reasons:
+When submitting a pull request, a GitHub workflow that validates the change is usually triggered, however the Develocity Build Scans® can’t be published as workflows from forked repositories do not have access to secrets although an access token is required to publish a Build Scan®

-- The Develocity Terms of Service have not been agreed to by the contributor
+This repository contains some actions which can be combined to solve this.

-- Workflows from forked repositories do not have access to secrets although an access token is required to publish a Build Scan®
+_Note:_

-This repository contains some actions which can be combined together to solve this.
+The `Approve and Run` manual step documented [here](https://docs.github.com/en/actions/managing-workflow-runs/approving-workflow-runs-from-public-forks) must be enabled on the GitHub repository configuration to meet legal requirements (this is the default configuration).

 ### Architecture
 ![Architecture](./doc/architecture.png)